Hostages safe after Texas synagogue standoff; captor dead | Law-Order

 - United States

-Four hostages are safe and their captor is dead after an hourslong standoff that began when the man took over services at a Texas synagogue where he could be heard ranting on a livestream and demanding the release of a Pakistani neuroscientist who was convicted of trying to kill US Army officers in Afghanistan.
+Four hostages were safe and their captor was killed ending an hourslong standoff at a Texas synagogue, where the man — a British national — could be heard ranting on a livestream and demanding the release of a Pakistani neuroscientist who was convicted of trying to kill US Army officers in Afghanistan.

-One hostage held Saturday at Congregation Beth Israel in Colleyville was released during the standoff; three others got out about 9 p.m. when an FBI SWAT team entered the building, authorities said.
-The hostage taker was killed and FBI Special Agent in Charge Matt DeSarno said a team would investigate “the shooting incident.”
-Video from Dallas TV station WFAA shows people running out a door of the synagogue, and then a man holding a gun opening the same door just seconds later, before he turns around and closes the door.
-Moments later, several rounds of gunfire can be heard, followed by the sound of an explosion.
+One hostage was released during the Saturday standoff at Congregation Beth Israel in Colleyville and the three others got out at around 9 pm when an FBI SWAT team entered the building, authorities said.

+The hostage-taker was killed, and FBI Special Agent in Charge Matt DeSarno said a team would investigate “the shooting incident”.
+But FBI and police spokeswomen declined to answer questions about who shot the man.

+Video from Dallas TV station WFAA showed people running out a door of the synagogue, and then a man holding a gun opening the same door just seconds later before he turned around and closed it.
+Moments later, several rounds of gunfire could be heard, followed by the sound of an explosion.
-FBI and police spokeswomen declined to answer questions about who shot the man.

-Law enforcement officials who were not authorised to discuss the ongoing investigation and spoke to the AP on the condition of anonymity earlier said that the hostage-taker demanded the release of Aafia Siddiqui, a Pakistani neuroscientist suspected of having ties to al-Qaida.
-He also said he wanted to be able to speak with her, according to the officials.
-Siddiqui is in federal prison in Texas.
+Law enforcement officials who were not authorised to discuss the ongoing investigation and who spoke to The Associated Press on the condition of anonymity earlier said the hostage-taker demanded the release of Aafia Siddiqui, a Pakistani neuroscientist suspected of having ties to al-Qaida who is in a federal prison in Texas.
+He also said he wanted to be able to speak with her, according to the officials, one of whom confirmed that the hostage-taker was a British national.

+DeSarno said Saturday night that the man had been identified “but we are not prepared to release his identity or confirm his identity at this time”.

 Saturday's services were being livestreamed on the synagogue's Facebook page for a time.
 The Fort Worth Star-Telegram reported that an angry man could be heard ranting and talking about religion at times during the livestream, which didn't show what was happening inside the synagogue.

-Shortly before 2 p.m., the man said, “You got to do something.
+Shortly before 2 pm, the man said, “You got to do something.
 I don't want to see this guy dead.”
 Moments later, the feed cut out.
-A Meta company spokesperson later confirmed that Facebook removed the video.
+A spokesperson for Meta Platforms Inc, the corporate successor to Facebook Inc, later confirmed that Facebook had removed the video.

 Multiple people heard the hostage-taker refer to Siddiqui as his “sister” on the livestream.
 But John Floyd, board chair for the Houston chapter of the Council on American-Islamic Relations, — the nation's largest Muslim advocacy group — said Siddiqui's brother, Mohammad Siddiqui, was not involved.